straz/artificialtrust/_articles/zerosum.md

 recommend decisions to us.
 These algorithms in turn present us with the winners and losers of the contests they run.

-We should consider whether each contest is truly zero-sum.
+When we consider any contest, we should ask whether it is truly zero-sum.
 Are we falling for the trap that in order to win, someone else must lose?

 Thank goodness most of us prefer to build houses rather than to burn them, because the real world is not a zero-sum contest.

-But if we rely on systems that presume zero-sum, we may surround ourselves with systems that, left unsupervised, prefer burning houses to building them.
+But if we rely on systems that have the zero-sum presumption baked in, we may surround ourselves with systems that, left unsupervised, prefer burning houses to building them.